spences10/blog.scottspence.me/posts/2018/2018-12-31-wsl-bootstrap-2019/index.md

 ```

 This is creating the project in my home (`~`) folder, I've had to
-speed the gif up to 20x faster, it does take a while.
+speed the gif up to 20x faster, it does take a while.🙃

 ![npx cra](./npx-cra.gif)